 Adolescent Humor and Its Use on REAP Team Retreats

-By Paul Masek, Coordinator of the REAP Team
+By Paul Masek, Director of the REAP Team

 Why This Document?

-On rare occasions (less than two percent of our retreats), adult leaders from parishes and schools that utilize the services of the REAP Team have questioned the appropriateness of our use of adolescent humor.
-And, since we take all constructive criticism of this ministry quite seriously, this document will attempt to explain the key reasons why the REAP Team prefers to use adolescent humor in our ministry with teens.
+Occasionally, adult leaders from parishes and schools that utilize the services of the REAP Team have questioned the appropriateness of our use of adolescent humor.
+Since we take all constructive criticism of this ministry quite seriously, this document will attempt to explain the key reasons why the REAP Team prefers to use adolescent humor in our ministry with teens.

 The Use of Humor in Retreat Ministry

-As you know, if you have ever seen the REAP Team in action, we attempt to utilize humor as one of the methods in our ministry to teens.
-One significant reason we use humor is that many teens come to a retreat with a preconceived notion that a retreat (and faith, Church and even God) are ‘boring and stupid'.
-In our experience, humor disarms this notion, and breaks down the walls that are in the hearts of so many teens, since it is nearly impossible to think of anything as boring and stupid if you are laughing and having fun.
+Many teens (and adults, for that matter) come to a retreat with a preconceived notion that a retreat (and faith, Church and even God) are ‘boring and stupid'.
+In our experience, humor disarms this notion, and breaks down walls, since it is nearly impossible to think of anything as boring and stupid if you are laughing and having fun.
 Also, we want to communicate to teens that people who love God and are into their faith can also be normal - we can laugh and have fun and be silly, since many teens (and even some adults) believe that faith and fun are mutually exclusive.
 Finally, we have found that humor engages people, and that laughter opens up people's hearts.
 There have even been scientific studies that indicate that laughter is a healing force and can be therapeutic.
-We find in our ministry a direct correlation between the amount of laughter and fun on a retreat and students' ability to get serious, deep, and make a commitment to Jesus Christ, His Teachings, and His Church.
+We find in our ministry a direct correlation between the amount of laughter and fun on a retreat and students' ability to get serious, deep, and make a commitment to Jesus Christ, His teachings, and His Church.

 No Negative Humor

 In the explanation at the beginning of a REAP retreat, we make it clear that we are on a crusade against ‘negative humor.'
 We begin each retreat by asking students not to use this kind of humor during our retreats, and we strive not to use it either.
 We have met hundreds of teens and adults who have been deeply wounded by negative humor, which we define as the kind of humor that is sarcastic, mean-spirited, and makes fun of other people because of their race, ethnic background, clothing styles, hair color, age, mental capabilities, and physical limitations.
 Many of us carry deep scars in our hearts from being laughed at, and some people have needed ongoing prayer, regular opportunities to forgive other people, and even therapy to be healed of effects of negative humor.
-We have met teens and adults who never want to attend a grade school or high school class reunion because of the ways they have been treated.
-Yes, negative humor must be avoided.
+It is unacceptable on a REAP Team retreat.

 What is Adolescent Humor?

-Although most people who work with teenagers understand innately what ‘adolescent humor' is, I will clarify the REAP Team's use of this term.
 Adolescent humor is the humor of teenagers, who are not quite children and not quite adults; it can be silly, outrageous, gross, and disgusting.
 It sometimes deals with things that are embarrassing and shocking.
-Some specific examples of adolescent humor, which is often sprinkled throughout REAP Team retreats, are jokes about the planet Uranus, a joke about running over a bunny rabbit and then reviving it, and our after-meal entertainment called "The Spontaneous Melodrama", which includes a character acting like a dog.
+Some specific examples of adolescent humor, which is often sprinkled throughout REAP Team retreats, are jokes about the planet Uranus, a joke about running over a bunny rabbit and then reviving it, and our after-meal entertainment called "The Spontaneous Melodrama," which includes a character acting like a dog.

 I understand the objections to our use of adolescent humor - although the majority of adults we work with love and understand our use of this style of humor, and actually appreciate the fact that we use it.
 Some adult leaders believe that this style of humor is in poor taste, and yet most of these same adults would agree that it is more important for us to reach teens and connect with them on our retreats than it is to connect with the adults who brought them.
 If we can do both, of course, that is better, but our top priority is to connect with teens.
 I believe that in light of our goals, the benefits of adolescent humor far outweigh any negative effects.